 For over 30 years, she taught at Whitby Montessori School in Greenwich, Connecticut where she attended school up until high school.
 Because Monica knew how to use all the Montessori materials, in the summer when she visited her grandparents in Germany, her grandmother paid her (in chocolate at first) to sit and help her students with their lessons.
 Monica was ten years old at the time and quite happy to be paid for the responsibility she had.
 She remembers deciding that she was going to be a teacher after taking that first bite of chocolate at the end of her day of "work".

-Alesa Weiss came to Milwaukee Montessori School in the summer of 2015, to take on the role of Front Desk/Development Assistant.
-Alesa was promoted to the Director of Development position in May of 2016.
-Originally hailing from Tulsa, OK, Alesa has lived in Milwaukee for the past five years.
-For most of her professional career, she worked at the YMCA as a customer service and administration member.
+Alesa Weiss came to Milwaukee Montessori School in the summer of 2015 to take on the role of Front Desk/Development Assistant.
+In May of 2016, she was promoted to the Director of Development position.
+Originally hailing from Tulsa, OK, Alesa has lived in Milwaukee for the past decade.
+For most of her professional career, she worked at the YMCA managing the Day Camp Program Business Office.
 She has a Bachelor's Degree in Community Education & Engagement from UW-Milwaukee.

 Anoma Wijenayake has been a Directress in the MMS Children's House since 2002.
-In all, she has 26 years of experience teaching and mentoring three-to six-year old children.
+In all, she has almost three decades of experience teaching and mentoring three to six-year-old children.
 Anoma earned a college degree in Early Childhood Education from the Open University of Sri Lanka and a Casa dei Bambini Montessori Diploma for ages 3-6 from the Association Montessori International.
 In 1986, she began working as a lead Montessori teacher in Sri Lanka, and in 1988, she moved to the United States after accepting a position at the Montessori School in Mauldin, South Carolina where she taught for three years.
 Anoma then taught at the Montessori School of Yorbalinda in Anaheim, California for three years before coming to Milwaukee.

 Anoma lives in New Berlin, with her husband and three children who have all graduated from MMS.
 She is actively involved in the Wisconsin Sri Lankan community's cultural activities throughout the year, including teaching the Sinhala language to children.
 Anoma enjoys outdoor activities, reading, sewing, and traveling, as well as watching football, basketball, volleyball, and Cricket with her family.

-Jaime has been teaching at Milwaukee Montessori School since 2005.
-She has an extensive visual arts background which includes a Bachelors of Fine Arts degree from UW-Milwaukee with an emphasis in sculpture and printmaking, and an Art-Education Teaching Certificate for K - 12 students.
-Jaime Wszelaki has also studied film and animation at MIAD as well as 3D character modeling and animation at DIGI-Pen Institute of Technology in Seattle, WA.
+Jaime Wszelaki has been teaching at Milwaukee Montessori School since 2005.
+She has an extensive visual arts background which includes a Bachelor of Fine Arts degree from UW-Milwaukee with an emphasis in sculpture and printmaking, and an Art-Education Teaching Certificate for K-12 students.
+Jaime has also studied film and animation at MIAD as well as 3D character modeling and animation at DIGI-Pen Institute of Technology in Seattle, WA.
 She teaches 4th-8th grade students cumulative visual art concepts and techniques that have allowed her students to win numerous awards within Scholastic Arts, Wisconsin State Fair Youth contests, and the Milwaukee Regional Art Fair.
+As a practicing artist, Jaime was commissioned to paint a public large scale outdoor mural in 2017 on Vliet Street in Milwaukee.

-As the Robotics Director, she works with 1st -8th graders in incorporating innovative robot construction and programming capabilities.
-She facilitates robotics classes, clubs, and the award- winning MMS competitive robotics team, which has been possible because of her robotics programming training at Carnegie Mellon's Robotic Institute in Pittsburgh, MA.
-Jaime is a proud recipient of the FIRST LEGO League Coach of the Year award.
+As the Robotics Director, she works with 1st-8th graders in incorporating innovative robot construction and programming capabilities.
+She facilitates robotics classes, clubs, and the award- winning MMS competitive robotics teams, which has been possible because of her robotics programming training at Carnegie Mellon's Robotic Institute in Pittsburgh, MA.
+Jaime is a proud recipient of the FIRST LEGO League Coach of the Year award in 2013 and 2015.
 Her work with MMS students in robotics has earned them yearly recognition and awards for robotic design, robotic programming, teamwork, scientific research and overall presentational ability.
+The US Navy deemed Jaime with the "Distinguished Educator" award which allowed her to spend time at sea on the USS Carl Vinson aircraft carrier for her work with students educating them in underwater robotic submersables.
 Seeing a child's creative imagination at work in their production of an innovative expressive artwork or an engineered design is a brilliant moment for Jaime.
 She says that she plans to spend her career fostering each child's creative growth in order to prepare them for their journey in life.

 345 North 95th St., Milwaukee, WI 53226 | T: 414.259.0370 | F: 414.259.0427